Skip to main navigation Skip to main content

 The CSSC manager (with case responsibility for the child placed), as the delegated officer for this decision, will use the Letter to carer—removal of child (section 89) to advise the reasons for the removal decision and whether they are entitled to have the decision reviewed by QCAT or by an internal review process.
 Refer to the Child Protection Act 1999, section 91.

-Link the letter to the carer entity’s Monitor and support record in ICMS via the Documents/Comms sub-tab.
-Provide a copy of the letter to the Office of the Public Guardian (refer to the Public Guardian Act 2014, section 89(1)(a).
+Make sure to save the letter to the carer about the removal of the child in the documents tab of the carer entity in Unify.
+Provide a copy of the letter to the Office of the Public Guardian.
+(Refer to the Public Guardian Act 2014, section 89(1)(a)).

 Respond when a carer applicant applies or is a Child Safety employee